 This endowment honors her and the students that meet the following criteria:

 Endowment gifts provide a stable source of long-term funding that supports Pima Community College students and programs.
 Your investment is generating ongoing earnings.
-Thank you for your generosity.
-Through Pima Community College Foundation, the Fundación México Raquel Rubio-Goldsmith Immigrant Endowment has been established to award full-time PCC students, who have an immigrant status of Mexican descent.
+Thank you for your generosity through Pima Community College Foundation to the Fundación México Raquel Rubio-Goldsmith Immigrant Endowment has been established to award full-time PCC students, who have an immigrant status of Mexican descent.
 To electronically contribute to this fund, click on the orange “Invest Now” button.
-If you prefer to make your contribution via personal check, please make check(s) payable to Pima Foundation and in the memo line add Raquel Rubio-Goldsmith Immigrant Endowment.
+If you prefer to make your contribution via personal check, please make check(s) payable to Pima Foundation, and in the memo line add Raquel Rubio-Goldsmith Immigrant Endowment.

 The mailing address for Pima Foundation is:

 4905C E. Broadway Blvd, Suite 252, Tucson, AZ 85709.